cybertraining-dsc/su21-reu-372/project/index.md

 ## 2.3.
 Report or Project

-You have two choices for the final project.
+You have two choices for the final project

-1. Project, That is a final report that includes code.
+1. Project, That is a final report that includes code
 2. Report, that is a final project without code.

 YOu will be including the type of the project as a prefix to your title, as well as in the Type tag